KSAH-42/RabbitOM/README.md

 ~~~~

-You can decorate each request, because some camera can not reply if there is not custom mandatory headers.
+You can decorate each request, because some cameras can not reply if there is not custom mandatories headers.
-And of course, some camera or server doesn't replay or give a the right response because there some headers particular.
-If you invoke a method on a particular server, you MUST read the server documentation.
+And of course, some cameras or servers doesn't reply or give the right response because there some headers missing headers or incomplete headers.
+If you invoke a method on a particular server, you MUST read the server documentation especially the SETUP method.

 NOTES:

 Please notes that it is not the final implementation, event it can be used for production.
 I need to change some parts of the code located on headers classes and to implement a better packet message decoder.
 I espect some code refactoring of many classes.
 This the rtsp connection has been tested with a lot of professional security cameras IP.